asneha213/paired-associate-learning/README.md

 ## Data

-The raw data used for the experiments is taken from [here](http://memory.psych.upenn.edu/files/pubs/Kaha02.data.tgz).
+The raw data used for the simulations is taken from [here](http://memory.psych.upenn.edu/files/pubs/Kaha02.data.tgz).